drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_2_-_10_apr_2014_-_design_changes_in_x-cart_5_(custom_skins_and_webmaster_kit_modules_intro).md

 You can use approach described in the [section 2.2](#by-php-code) in order to overcome problems with skin upgrade.
 You do not have such option in X-Cart 4.

-## How to add that <div id=homepage> to the homepage only, not store wide?
+## How to add that `<div id="homepage">` to the homepage only, not store wide?

 In this case, you need to add a condition similar to one described in [section 5](#how-can-ihide-the-category-block-from-the-home-page-and-keep-it-on-other-pages).
-According to this condition, you will either display <div id="homepage"> or not.
+According to this condition, you will either display `<div id="homepage">` or not.